web-animations/web-animations-js/README.md

 Caveats
 -------

-Some things won’t ever be faithful to the implementation due to browser and CSS API limitations.
+Some things won’t ever be faithful to the native implementation due to browser and CSS API limitations.
 These include:

 ### Inline Style